Hugo

 Forks of hugo supporting better fixes:

 Natively I have no idea.
-Citations are supported via pandoc, however the hugo configuration options are insufficently flexible.
-The secret pro tip is that hugo already supports pandoc config via double metadata YAML blocks.
+Citations are supported via pandoc, however the hugo configuration options using the pandoc rendered are insufficiently flexible.
+A secret pro tip is that hugo already supports pandoc config via double metadata YAML blocks.
+However it does not support configuring the necessary command-line flags.

 See quarto.